 - A business name or brand – For a blog, that’s your domain.
 Mine is funkytexastraveler.com

 - An area to do business in like a mall or shopping center – For a blog, that’s your host.
-As with a physical store, you want to put it in a place that people can get to like a mall or shopping center
+As with a physical store, you want to put it in a place that people can get to, like a mall or shopping center.
+My host is Bluehost

 Preparing to start your blog

 There’s really nothing holding you back.
 Let your blog out and get started.
-Email me at email@example.com if I can help.
-Or have the Bluehost tech folks on speed dial like me.
+Email me at firstname.lastname@example.org if I can help.
+Or have the Bluehost tech folks on speed dial like I do – 844-213-7846.